Performance Issues - Capability/ Managing Underperformance

 In relation to capability, we have two separate procedures i.e. the Sickness Absence Procedure and the Capability Procedure for Staff Grades 6, Ac1 and Above or the Capability Procedure for Staff Grades 1 - 5.
 As these latter two procedures deal with capability there is more of a presumption that the issue may be outside the employee’s full control, and as such both procedures emphasise the need to consider various options/support.

 Performance may also be negatively impacted if an employee has a concern, problem or complaint to do with their work or a person they work with, so it is important that these are addressed fairly and promptly and where possible, informally via the Grievance Procedure.
-It is also important to identify the issue as this determines which procedure should be used, however, as this is not always clear cut, if you are uncertain, advice should be sought from Human Resources.
+It is also important to identify the issue as this determines which procedure should be used, however, as this is not always clear cut, if you are uncertain, advice should be sought from People and Culture.

 What is underperformance?